Vehicle Signage Brisbane Regulations

 These graphics should be the main feature of the sign.

-Displaying multiple signs
+Displaying multiple signs.

 If you take bookings from multiple applications or platforms, you must display the correct signs for each booking entity.
 This might mean that you display 2 or more signs on your vehicle.
 However, they must not obstruct your view of the road or traffic.